 Review of limited partnership business model launched following accusations of criminality

-- Department for Business, Energy & Industrial Strategy, Scotland Office, Margot James MP, and The Rt Hon David Mundell MP
+- Department for Business, Energy & Industrial Strategy, Scotland Office, Margot James, and The Rt Hon David Mundell

 - 16 January 2017

 A review looking at the uses of limited partnerships in the UK has been launched.

 - call for evidence to better understand uses of limited partnership businesses launched by UK government

 - Scottish limited partnerships have their own ‘legal personalities’ which are allegedly being exploited by criminals